MClemot/SkeletonLearning/README.md

 * `python reproduce_torus.py 0` reproduces the ablation study on a torus (with several levels of noise / missing parts) **(Table 2)**

 ![Graphical teaser](Images/teaser.png)

+## License
+This project is under license GPLv3.

+## Acknowledgements
+TBD